salman-abedin/devour/README.md

 This is why I showed devouring from the shell after I devoured from my file browser cause the former is a less effective way to use the script than the latter.

-**Hint:** I'm sure most of you are using the abomination of a thing called **xdg-open** instead of writing your own launch script which is not that hard to do by any standard.
+**Hint:** I'm sure most of you are using the abomination of a thing called **xdg-open** instead of writing your own launch script which is not that hard to write by any standard.

 However, since you are stuck with xdg-open, go to your **~/.local/share/application** folder and modify the applications that you launch from the terminal like below to get the full experience.